pgunsolley/angularjs-mutable-table/README.md

 Adding a new value will create a new column, and new cells will be generated.

 Removing a value will remove cells in that column.

-Sorting the array will sort the columns.
+Sorting it will sort the columns.

 ```
 $scope.myMutableTable.columnHeads.push("Foo");